pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>

-Very few of the variants are SVs. "vg call" calls variants at all "snarls" in the pangenome graph: bubble-like structures that usually indicate variation.
+Very few of the variants are SVs. `vg call` calls variants at all "snarls" in the pangenome graph: bubble-like structures that usually indicate variation.
 There are many more point variants than SVs in most populations (even though SVs affect a large amount of total sequence).
 Accordingly, most of the of the called variants are point variants.
 To restrict to SVs, you may want to filter downstream using bcftools.

 </details>

 **What is given as the variant ID (column 3)?**

 <details>
 <summary>See answer</summary>

 It is the node IDs of the snarl boundaries.

 </details>

 Look for homozygous reference allele calls (indicated by a `0/0` genotype) in the VCF. **Roughly speaking, what proportion of the variants are homozygous reference?**

 <details>
 <summary>See answer</summary>

 There are none.
-By default, "vg call" excludes homozygous reference calls.
+By default, `vg call` excludes homozygous reference calls.
 However, you may want to include them in the VCF because, for example, you are combining individual VCFs into a larger panel VCF.

 **Exercise:** Find the option that includes homozygous reference calls using `vg call --help`.

 <details>
 <summary>See answer</summary>

-The option is "-a".
+The option is `-a`.

 </details>
 </details>